Kidoz-SDK/android-ironsource-adapter/README.md

 + ironSource Interstitial Mediation
 + ironSource Rewarded Video Mediation

-Until ironSource mediation SDK supports Banner mediation for custom networks publishers who choose to do so can use Kidoz banners directly from Kidoz SDK.<BR>
+Until ironSource mediation SDK supports Banner mediation for custom networks, publishers who choose to do so can use Kidoz banners directly from Kidoz SDK.<BR>

 Prerequisites